 Sometimes you can do something small that offers you some information or allows you to feel “what it would be” without having to take your decision.

 But just in case, it’s better to ask.

 - If you want to change job, you could search for offers and see what kind of job fits with what you want.
 You could also send some curriculum to see if you get any response.

-- If you want to leave a relationship, you could start organizing a little your life without that person.
+- If you want to leave a relationship, you could start organizing a little of your life without that person.
 You could also start having your own activities.

-Of course that these small actions won’t ensure you anything, but at least they can give you an idea of the beginning of the road.
+Of course these small actions won’t ensure you anything, but at least they can give you an idea of the beginning of the road.

 Any decision involves risk.